Weather Forecast For Craig - NewsBreak

 Thursday, August 26

-Slight chance of light rain then chance of showers and thunderstorms during the day; while slight chance of light rain overnight
+Chance of rain showers during the day; while chance of rain showers then chance of light rain overnight

 - Light wind